13.6.19

 Last layers of pastel for painting pet portrait.

-I love how soft pastels give me the opportunity to slowly sneak up on art-making.
-I do not have to rush as it never needs to dry.
-It is a forgiving medium with the right paper such as the sandpaper brand like UART.
-I use an old stiff brush to flick any mistakes just like an eraser and can start over.
+I love how soft pastels allow me to approach art-making in a gradual way.
+I do not have to rush, as it never needs to dry.
+It is a forgiving medium with the right paper, such as the sandpaper brand like UART.
+I use an old, stiff brush to flick away any mistakes, just like an eraser, and can start over.

 Close-up of horns, eyes and face of pastel pet portrait.

-Some portrait artists like to do the eyes first before moving on to the rest of the animal but I like to only hint at the eye with some shape and color at the beginning and leave the finishing of the eye to the very end.
-The very important WHITE DOT spot on the eyes brings a life force out of the portrait every time!
+Some portrait artists prefer to work on the eyes first before moving on to the rest of the animal, but I like to hint at the eye with some shape and color at the beginning and leave the finishing of the eye for the very end.
+The significant WHITE DOT spot on the eyes brings a life force out of the portrait every time!

 Complete the chicken & add wild flowers & grasses.

-The chicken was fun and quick with a few dashes of color pastels to get those feathers.
+The chicken was fun and quick, with a few dashes of pastel colors to add those feathers.
 Since the goat is named Flower Bud, I want to add wild grasses and flowers to complete the happy farm scene.

 Flower Bud the Goat & her Chicken Pal Chicketa by Minaz Jantz